On monads of exact reflective localizations of Abelian categories: Introduction

-The goal of this paper is to prove the converse by characterizing \textsc{Gabriel} monads as the $\C$-saturating monads (Theorem~\ref{thm:equivalent_section}).
-This characterization enables us in \cite{BL_Sh} to give a constructive and simple proof that several known functors in the context of coherent sheaves on a projective scheme produce $\C$-saturated objects\footnote{In this context the $\Sigma$-local objects are \textsc{Gabriel}'s $\C$-saturated objects.} and hence compute the module of twisted global sections.
 The proof there relies on checking the defining set of axioms of a $\C$-saturating monad, which turns out to be a relatively easy task.
-In particular, the proof does not rely on the (full) \textsc{BGG} correspondence \cite{BGG} of triangulated categories, the \textsc{Serre-Grothendieck} correspondence \cite[20.3.15]{BrSh}, or the local duality, as used in \cite{EFS}.
-Furthermore, in \cite{BL_Gabriel} we use the \textsc{Gabriel} monads of computable \textsc{Abel}ian categories to prove that their corresponding \textsc{Serre} quotients are again computable in the above sense.
-In particular, the \textsc{Abel}ian category $\Coh(X)$ is computable (cf.~\cite{BL_Sh}).
+In particular, the proof does not rely on the (full) \nameft{BGG} correspondence \cite{BGG} of triangulated categories, the \nameft{Serre-Grothendieck} correspondence \cite[20.3.15]{BrSh}, or the local duality, as used in \cite{EFS}.

-The paper is organized as follows.
-In Section~\ref{sect:Preliminaries} we recall some basic definitions and facts from category theory and in Section~\ref{sect:Gabriel} we collect some useful propositions about \textsc{Serre} quotients, which we need to formulate and prove our main result in Section~\ref{sect:Characterization}.
+A stronger computability notion is that of the $\Ext$-computability.
+Furthermore, in \cite{BL_ExtComputability} we use the \nameft{Gabriel} monad of a localizing \nameft{Serre} quotient $\A/\C$ to show that the so-called $\Ext$-computability of $\A/\C$ follows from that of $\A$.
+In particular, the \nameft{Abel}ian category $\Coh X$ is $\Ext$-computable (cf.~\cite{BL_Sheaves}).